thrilldavis/chrome_browser_assistant/README.md

 4. Review the AI-generated content in the confirmation overlay
 5. Edit if needed, then click "Apply" to fill Gmail's compose area
 6. Review in Gmail and send when ready

+*Google Docs Example:*
+1. Open a Google Doc or Sheet
+2. Place your cursor where you want the text to appear
+3. Open the Browser Assistant side panel
+4. Type an action command:
+   - "write a brief summary of the meeting"
+   - "write hello world in the document"
+   - "add a list of project milestones"
+5. Review the AI-generated text in the confirmation overlay
+6. Edit if needed, then click "Copy & Close"
+7. Paste into your document with Cmd+V (Mac) or Ctrl+V (Windows)

 ## Known Limitations